-1 in 7 Americans Have Experienced Dangerous Air Quality Due To Wildfires This Year
+1 In 7 Americans Have Experienced Dangerous Air Quality Due To Wildfires This Year

 Wildfires near cities have become commonplace in the Western United States, but this year the reach and intensity of the dangerous air pollution they produce has been the worst on record.